-- THC, another compound in the Cannabis Sativa plant, is a controlled substance in the UK.
+- THC, another compound in the Cannabis Sativa plant, is a controlled substance in the US.

-- To be considered legal in the UK, CBD products should have THC amounts below 1 milligram.
+- To be considered legal in the US, CBD products should have THC amounts below 1 milligram.
 Such preparations are usually derived from Industrial Hemp.

 What is CBD?